We re-open for the season on May 17, 2022!

 As far back as I can remember I have always chosen a unique path.
 My search for the eclectic has led me in a number of wonderful directions and to some very satisfying places.
 I have spent the majority of my adult life in the service of seniors, have played professional sports, flown planes, mediated labour disputes, acted in TV and movies, and trained as a Chef.

 I was born and raised in small town Ontario, and grew up loving the outdoors.
 There is something special about being outside and at one with nature.
 The earth speaks to us through the fields, mountains, seas and rivers.
 All my life I have heard and seen the beauty of nature, and I really think that is why I have settled here on Prince Edward Island.

 PEI is also known as the birthplace of Canada, and I love that the idea of creating a nation was born on this small Island.
 Even though I am “from away”, I have made my home here.
-I have had the opportunity to put my hands to making lobster traps, earned my Cork designation on a 45’ Hutt fishing boat, helped catch 4,000 lobsters, and been part of a crew that caught both a 400 lb. and an 800 lb. tuna, made spat collectors for oyster farming, and cleaned my fair share of eel nets, and most recently helping to build a barn.
+I have had the opportunity to put my hands to work making lobster traps, earned my Cork designation on a 45’ Hutt fishing boat, helped catch 4,000 lobsters, been part of a crew that caught both a 400 lb. and an 800 lb. tuna, made spat collectors for oyster farming, and cleaned my fair share of eel nets, and most recently helping to build a barn.
 I relish opportunities to learn hands-on from Island fishers and farmers, and experience the hard work and ultimate joy of cultivating the food we serve at The Table Culinary Studio.

 My most cherished pastime is creating culinary events for friends and family using fresh Island ingredients from the sea and red soil.
 I enjoy gathering people from different places at one table to share an Island experience built on incredible food, colourful stories and lots of laughs.
 My goal for The Table is to give you an Island culinary experience that will inspire you to recreate it and share it with your friends and family.